MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-arch.md

     ```json
     "phpVersion":       { "value": "7.2" },
     "moodleVersion":    { "value": "MOODLE_38_STABLE"}

-- For Moodle 3.9, value should be "MOODLE_39_STABLE"
     ```

+- For Moodle 3.9, the value should be 'MOODLE_39_STABLE'.

 - Select **Save** to save your changes.